wr80340/drop_out_drop_connect/README.md

 ---|---|---|---|---|---
 drop out | **0.0164** | **0.9949** | **0.0481**| **0.9906** | **0.9904**
 drop connect | 0.0267 | 0.9912 | 0.0754 | 0.9806 | 0.9869
+# Summary
+In this paper, they achevied state-of-the-art result, but in my model structure, it perfromed similar to drop out, one can try both method and check which bring you a better validation accuracy.